-- Massachusetts Code requires this water heater to be installed In accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00. - 7.
-Complies with California Health and Safety code 116875 (known as AB-1953) and with weighted average maximum of 0.25% lead.
+- Massachusetts Code requires this water heater to be installed In accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00. - 8.
+This product is certified to comply with a maximum weighted average of 0.25% lead content as required in some areas.